top of page

 In 2023 I moved from the UK to Aotearoa New Zealand and brought my clinical work to a temporary close.
 After taking some time to settle in, I set up Paper Plane Counselling again, reincarnated as an NZ company.
 Now I work with people locally in Taranaki as well as online across Aotearoa New Zealand, the United Kingdom and in other countries too.

-Sometimes people ask me why I chose the name Paper Plane Counselling.
+Sometimes people ask me why I chose the name Paper Plane Counselling for my private practice.
 Check out my blog if you're curious to know the answer!

 My qualifications